openfaas/openfaas.github.io/_posts/2018-08-01-gke-multi-stage.md

 ---
 title: Multi-stage Serverless on Kubernetes with OpenFaaS and GKE
-description: A guide on setting up a cost effective, auto-scalable, multi-stage OpenFaaS on Google Cloud Kubernetes Engine
+description: Learn how to set up OpenFaaS on Google Kubernetes Engine (GKE) with a cost-effective, auto-scaling, multi-stage deployment.
-date: 2018-08-01
+date: 2018-08-14
 image: /images/gke-multi-stage/pexels-architecture-buildings-city-185662.jpg
 categories:
   - auto-scaling
   - kubernetes
+  - gke
 author_staff_member: stefan
 ---

-This is a guide on setting up a cost effective, auto-scalable, multi-stage OpenFaaS on Google Cloud Kubernetes Engine.
+This is a guide on how to set up OpenFaaS on Google Kubernetes Engine (GKE) with a cost-effective, auto-scaling, multi-stage deployment.

-Experience level:
+_Experience level:_

-intermediate OpenFaaS / intermediate GKE
+_intermediate OpenFaaS / intermediate Kubernetes & GKE_

 At the end of this guide you will be running two OpenFaaS environments on the same GKE cluster with the following characteristics:
 * a dedicated GKE node pool for OpenFaaS core services